HDRUK/datasets/README.md

 ## About the reports

 **completeness.json & completeness.csv**
-Reports the number of missing attributes, per section of the metadata specification, for each dataset
+Lists the number of missing attributes, per section of the metadata specification, for each dataset

 **schema_errors.json & schema_errors.csv**
 Lists the metadata attributes that reported schema validation errors, and the associated error messages for each dataset

-**attribute_completeness.json**
+**attribute_completeness.json & attribute_completeness.csv**
-Reports the missing attributes of the metadata specification (0: missing or 1: complete), for each dataset.
+Lists the attributes of the metadata specification, and whether or not they have been completed (0: missing or 1: complete), for each dataset.
 Calculates the total number of filled attributes and total attributes by dataset.

+**attribute_errors.json & attribute_errors.csv**
+Lists the attributes of the metadata specification, and whether or not the schema validation returned an error (0: no errors or 1: one or more errors), for each dataset.
+Calculates the total number of attributes with errors and total attributes by dataset.

+**metadata_quality.json & metadata_quality.csv**
+Lists each dataset, and the resulting scores.

 ## How scores are calculated